5 min read

 The test is intended to operate on any of the company’s more than 23,000 automated GeneXpert Systems worldwide, with a detection time of around 45 minutes.

 Humana Inc (3/23 – 424B5)

-The spread of COVID-19, or actions taken to mitigate this spread, could have material and adverse effects on our ability to operate effectively, including as a result of the complete or partial closure of facilities or labor shortages.
-Disruptions in public and private infrastructure, including communications, financial services and supply chains, could materially and adversely disrupt our normal business operations.
-We have transitioned a significant subset of our employee population to a remote work environment in an effort to mitigate the spread of COVID-19, as have a number of our third-party service providers, which may exacerbate certain risks to our business, including an increased demand for information technology resources, increased risk of phishing and other cybersecurity attacks, and increased risk of unauthorized dissemination of sensitive personal information or proprietary or confidential information about us or our members or other third-parties.
+The spread of COVID-19, or actions taken to mitigate this spread, could have material and adverse effects on our ability to operate effectively, including the complete or partial closure of facilities or labor shortages.
+Disruptions in public and private infrastructure, including communications, financial services, and supply chains, could materially and adversely disrupt our normal business operations.
+We have transitioned a significant subset of our employee population to a remote work environment to mitigate the spread of COVID-19, as have a number of our third-party service providers, which may exacerbate certain risks to our business, including increased demand for information technology resources, increased risk of phishing and other cybersecurity attacks, and increased risk of the unauthorized dissemination of sensitive personal information or proprietary or confidential information about our members or us or other third-parties.
 The outbreak of COVID-19 has severely impacted global economic activity, including the businesses of some of our commercial customers, and caused significant volatility and negative pressure in the financial markets.
-In addition to disrupting our operations, these developments may adversely affect the timing of commercial customer premium collections and corresponding claim payments as well as the value of our investment portfolio.
+In addition to disrupting our operations, these developments may adversely affect the timing of commercial customer premium collections and corresponding claim payments and the value of our investment portfolio.

-The rapid development and fluidity of this situation precludes any prediction as to the ultimate adverse impact to us of COVID-19.
+The rapid development and fluidity of this situation preclude any prediction as to the ultimate adverse impact to us of COVID-19.
 We are continuing to monitor the spread of COVID-19 and related risks.

 Thermo Fisher Scientific (3/23 – 8K)

 We are subject to risks associated with public health crises and epidemics/pandemics, such as the novel strain of coronavirus that recently originated in China.